Friday, 30 June 2017

 instant coffee instead.
 Great, innit?

 Robert wasn't sure what had suddenly made him think of his old neighbourhood and want to visit it again, but before he knew it he found himself walking along the street where he'd lived as a child.
 It was a beautiful sunny day, which puzzled him as he could've sworn it had been pouring with rain not too long before.
-He prepared himself for the shock of the changes he'd first seen around forty years ago, on a visit twenty years after he and his family had moved to another house in another area.
+He prepared himself for the shock of the changes he'd first seen around thirty years ago, on a visit twenty years after he and his family had moved to another house in another area.
 He'd lived in many different houses and areas since then.

 But what was this?
 The old folks' home that had been built on the field he'd once played football on with his pals had gone, and the field was once again as it had been in his day.
 What's more, the new houses which had been erected on the site of his former primary school had also vanished, and a perfect duplicate of his boyhood seat of learning now occupied the space.
 Robert was astonished, reminded of his dreams of winning the Lottery and restoring the neighbourhood to as it had been when he'd lived there.
 Had someone else done that very thing?